sgkertsos/ecommerce-site-assistant/README.md

 * gpt-35-turbo-results.csv
 * gpt-4o-mini-results.csv

+For each question in the Ground Truth dataset an answer is generated.

 You can generate the two files again if you want by clicking on the **Click to generate files for offline evaluation**.